theotrain/dawn-with-gocart/README.md

 ### Video

-There's a ['making of video'](https://www.youtube.com/watch?v=R8ERZBZ8mJU) for this project.
+There's a [making of video](https://www.youtube.com/watch?v=R8ERZBZ8mJU) for this project.
 It's my first video, so get ready to be bored.